lihaodi88/leetcode_js/README.md

 # leetcode_js
 This repo will give some answers for the leetocode questions in js.
 Here is the list of the covered quesitons.
+Some common algorithm patterns are also stored in folder #comman_algorith_pattern

 [1.
 Two Sum](1.%20Two%20Sum)